Best Lasagna Soup Recipe

 ButcherBox gets delivered right to your door completely frozen.
 It’s so convenient, and I’ve found it’s much more affordable than shopping at most stores right now (you can read more about price comparisons in my ButcherBox Reviews post!)

-Right now when you try ButcherBox they’ll give you 1 14oz pork tenderloin, 2 lbs of ground turkey, and 4 top sirloin steaks for FREE in your first box.
+Right now when you try ButcherBox they’ll give you free ground beef and $10 off!

 How to Make Lasagna Soup